 family law who can serve as valuable resources in your case, including therapists,

-psychologists, co-parenting coordinators and more.
+psychologists, co-parenting coordinators, and more.

-difficult issues that any spouse faces during a
+challenging issues that any spouse faces during a

-divorce or break up with the other ex spouse.
+divorce or break up with the other ex-spouse.

-otherwise have no rights in raising the child.
+have no rights in raising the children.

-The child(ren) will usually split time between both parents.
+The children will usually split time between both parents.

-Joint legal custody: This means both parents will be responsible for raising the child(ren)
+Joint legal custody: This means both parents will be responsible for raising the children

-a majority of time.
+a majority of the time.

-This arrangement for joint legal custody, is ideal if parents are willing
+This arrangement for joint legal custody is ideal if parents are willing

 to cooperate with similar parenting values and